Updated: July 2, 2020

 SEE / BOOKMARK / FOLLOW THIS FAQ FOR STATUS ABOUT ALPHA/BETA/RELEASE FOR CATALINA:

 We're still working on the free 64-bit update for Screenwriter 6.5 (and Dramatica Story Expert) that will be required in order to run under 10.15 Catalina.
+A free "Alpha Test" release of Screenwriter 6.7 for Catalina was made available in early June, 2020.

 PLEASE DON'T OPEN A SUPPORT TICKET ASKING FOR ESTIMATED DATES.
 Just monitor or bookmark this FAQ to check on beta announcements.